-During pregnancy, peanuts can sometimes have side effects.
-The chances of side effects are especially higher if you have an underlying health issue which could be making you intolerant to peanut consumption.
+During pregnancy, consuming peanuts can sometimes have side-effects.
+The chances of side-effects are especially higher if you have an underlying health issue which could be making you intolerant to peanut consumption.

 Some side effects of peanuts during pregnancy are:

-If peanuts are stored in hot and humid places, they can get affected by mould fungus and become toxic
+If peanuts are stored in hot and humid places, they can get affected by mould and become toxic.

 Peanuts contain a lot of fat that can make you gain weight.
-If you are overweight, avoid peanuts.
+If you are overweight, it is best to avoid peanuts.

-New and recent studies have proved that eating peanuts during pregnancy could reduce the risk of your developing an allergy.
+Recent studies have proved that eating peanuts during pregnancy could reduce the risk of your baby developing an allergy.
 So, if you do not have a history of peanut allergy, go ahead and try the many ways you can eat peanuts when pregnant.

 - Fry peanuts in a little oil as frying keeps those allergens away.

-- Boil peanuts with skin in water and salt.
+- Boil peanuts with the skin on in water and salt.
 Boiled peanuts make for a great snack if there is a long gap between lunch and dinner.

-A common question is ‘is peanut butter safe during pregnancy?’
+A common question asked is, ‘is peanut butter safe during pregnancy?’
 The answer is yes.
-Any food containing a reasonable amount of peanut as an ingredient can be eaten as long as you enjoy the taste and do not have any history of peanut allergy.
+Any food containing a reasonable amount of peanut as an ingredient can be eaten as long as you enjoy the taste and do not have any history of a peanut allergy.
 If you are craving peanut butter, go ahead and occasionally spread it on that sandwich to relish it.

-A pregnant woman is recommended a well-balanced diet – fruits, vegetables, rice, wheat, milk, nuts, pulses and others.
+A pregnant woman is encouraged to have a well-balanced diet – fruits, vegetables, rice, wheat, milk, nuts, pulses, and others.
 Peanuts can provide you with the essential nutrients that come from nuts.
-Consult a dietician to understand if you can eat peanuts and the quantity recommended for you as per your body weight and the overall condition of your pregnancy.
+Consult a dietician to understand if you can eat peanuts, and confirm the quantity recommended for you as per your body weight and the overall condition of your pregnancy.